 Our marketing students have won top honors regionally and nationally.
-The Joseph W. Luter, III School of Business is accredited by the Association to Advance Collegiate Schools of Business, one of only 42 schools in the nation offering only undergraduate programs to earn this honor.
+The Joseph W. Luter, III School of Business is accredited by the Association to Advance Collegiate Schools of Business.
 Poets & Quants ranks the undergraduate business program among the top 45 in the nation and the psychology program is ranked among the top three in the nation.